Writing great content at scale isn’t possible when you’re just winging it. Because every piece of content may not turn out the way you wanted.

 Come up with a structure that makes the most sense, rather than scattering points here and there.
-Having an outline in your content writing brief will help make your content easy to read and follow.

 You don’t want content that’s just a rehash of the same information already available online.
-It has to be 10X better than competitors.
+It has to be 10X better than its competitors.

 You need to give information and value in a way that hasn’t been done before.
 So find the best content available on the internet on similar or related topics.

-You can do the same with your topic.
 Look at the search engine results, as well as competitor websites, for the keywords you’re targeting.

 In addition, related resources will help you find your unique angle and ways to make your piece of content stand out.
-You can then state your findings and recommendations also in the content brief.
+You can then state your findings and recommendations also in the content marketing brief.